IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Buffed Novite Armor set bonus: you gain more speed per charge

+-Buffed Space Diver Armor: All pieces now give bonuses to Electric Charge

 -Buffed Circuit Breaker Blade: increased damage, halved Electric Charge cost and delay, bolt damage slightly reduced

+-Buffed Shark Bait: more fish are spawned when thrown in water

+-Buffed Jaws: Teeth don't mess with immunity frames and do the weapon's full damage now, limited yoyo's lifespan

--Buffed Mangrove Staff (less Mana, more damage, changed sounds), Nerfed Mangrove Bow (less projectile speed)
+-Buffed Mangrove Staff (less Mana, more damage, has knockback, changed sounds), Nerfed Mangrove Bow (less projectile speed)

+-Buffed Calamity Rune: Grants 25% more Apocalyptical Strength (new total of 50%)

 -Stone Barrier Staff and Beserker Aura Staff no longer have a damage value as they don't need one

 -Braxsaw mining power increased to 250

+-The new hardcap for NPC discounts prices is now 95%, before it was 90%

 -Trap and Thrower prefixes now have only 1X chance of being picked (VS 3X chance from before)